Traditions Define the Radford Experience

 Kindergarten Graduation and Elementary Honors

-Kinder graduation is a ceremony for the kindergarten class and their families as they graduate to elementary school.
+Kinder graduation is a ceremony for the kindergarten class and their families as they graduate from elementary school.
 There is also a presentation that honors the academic achievements of elementary school students.

 8th Grade Graduation

-8th Grade students and their families participate in a ceremony that acknowledges their academic achievements and celebrates their move into high school.
+8th Grade students and their families participate in a ceremony that acknowledges their academic achievements and celebrates their high school move.

-Seniors officially receive their high school diplomas during a ceremony that also has speeches from the Valedictorian and Salutatorian, faculty, and a special guest SENIOR
+Seniors officially receive their high school diplomas during a ceremony with speeches from the Valedictorian and Salutatorian, faculty, and a special guest speaker.